playztag/flashcards_001/src/components/decks/DeckManager.md

 # DeckManager

 ## Purpose
 The DeckManager component provides an interface for creating, viewing, updating, and deleting decks of flash cards.
-It also allows users to manage cards within each deck.
+It also allows users to manage cards within each deck and export decks to JSON.

 ## Dependencies
 - react